How many people live in subsidized housing in Indiana?

 Households living in subsidized housing contribute to their rent.
 In 2023, households living in subsidized housing in Indiana paid average monthly rent of $334, which translates to an average of $4,008 per year, or approximately 28.69% of the average household’s annual income.
 HUD contributed $673 per household per month, on average.

-• 34% of households had one or more children under 18 years, and about 94% of these were headed by single parents.
+- 34% of households had one or more children under 18 years, with about 94% of these being headed by single parents.

 Subsidized households were most often headed by those aged 25 to 50.